-Find a clear area of even ground and ensure it is free of sharp objects before the tent is pitched - these tents require a minimum of two people to assemble and pitch correctly.
-Avoid pitching under trees - falling tree branches and bird poo won't keep your tent looking new.
-Also orient the back of the tent to keep it more streamlined to the prevailing wind and allow the rear vent to circulate more air. · Spread out the tent and peg out the corners.
-Angle the tent pegs at 45 degrees and use a rubber mallet to hammer the pegs into the ground (to avoid damage to the pegs).
-Once pegged, inflate the air tubes starting with the air beam in the central lounge - the two central air beams are filled by just one valve feeding air to both air tubes which is located to the right side of the vestibule.
-Remove caps and attach the hose of the air pump, ensuring the purge valve is attached to the pump.
-As the tubes take shape get the second person to raise the tubes and prevent them from buckling from inside the tent to enable the air to set the central lounge area.
-Secure the central dome of the lounge and repeat the inflation process for each of the end room air tubes and then the front vestibule air tube.
-Once the tubes are inflated to 7psi then peg out the guy
+- Find a clear area of even ground and ensure it is free of sharp objects before the 1 tent is pitched - these tents require a minimum of two people to assemble and pitch correctly. - Avoid pitching under trees falling tree branches and bird poo won't keep your tent looking new.
+Also orient the back of the tent to keep it more streamlined to the prevailing wind and allow the rear vent to circulate more air.

+- Spread out the tent and peg out the corners.
+[Figure 1] - Angle the tent pegs at 45 degrees and use a rubber mallet to hammer the pegs into the ground (to avoid damage to the pegs). - · Once pegged, start inflating the air beams, starting with the air beams in the center. - · Remove caps and attach the hose of the air pump, ensuring the purge valve is attached to the pump. - As the tubes take shape get the second person to raise the tubes and prevent them from buckling from inside the tent to enable the air to set the central lounge area. - · Secure the central dome of the lounge with guy ropes and repeat the inflation process at the end room air tubes and then the front entrance air tube. - Do not try to over inflate the air tubes.
+When the purge valve starts to purge excess air your air tube is at maximum pressure.
+Trying to force more air in the bladder at this point can cause damage. - Ensure all entrances are open when you inflate the tent to allow airflow and ease the process.